cazabec/EasyLock/README.md

 # EasyLock

-EasyLock is a SaaS solution to manage your virtual keys.
+EasyLock is a SaaS solution to manage your locks.
+It uses facial recognition.

 **Demo**

 ![Easylock animation](screenshots/animation/animation.gif)

+**How it works**

+- Create a new account and upload at least 5 pictures of you
+- Wait to be invited on a lock or create your own lock
+- Invite people on your lock by entering their email address
+- Set an expiration date for the invitation
+- Check who can open your lock by sending profile pictures

 **Frontend**